radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 While the Radius-Bicep fork was the best way to ensure that Radius and Bicep were compatible given the current state of each project, it wasn't without its challenges.
 We had to maintain a separate Radius-Bicep VS Code extension and publish a new version of the Radius-Bicep binary and extension every release.
 It was a pain to keep the fork up to date, and we ran into a lot of merge conflicts and breaking changes when we upmerged our fork with Bicep.
 We ultimately made the decision to stop updating the fork but this meant that as time went on, we were using an old build of Bicep.
 Even though Radius kept developing, the newest Bicep features were inaccessible to Radius users.

-## How Radius Uses Bicep to Solve Extensibility Now
+## Using Bicep to Solve Extensibility in Radius

 Enabling Radius to work with Bicep took a collaborative effort.
 The Bicep project required a way for Radius resources to be processed by the compiler and Radius had to ensure that our resources were serialized in a way that could be understood by the compiler.
 Bicep recently added support for [`ThirdPartyProviders`](https://github.com/Azure/bicep/tree/main/src/Bicep.Core/TypeSystem/Providers/ThirdParty), giving us a way to define custom resource types that could be understood by the Bicep compiler.
 We would provide the type definitions for Radius and AWS types in the form of JSON schema files and publish these files to an OCI registry using Bicep.
 Then, we'd be able to import these types as an "`extension`" and use them in our Bicep templates.
 This required some work on our end to make Radius and AWS types compatible with this process.